Bronwyn Kidd

-Bronwyn Kidd (born 1969) is an Australian photographer known for fashion and portraiture who formerly resided in London 1992-2004, and now lives in Melbourne, Australia.
+Bronwyn Kidd (born 1969) is an Australian photographer known for fashion and portraiture.

 Early life

-Bronwyn Kidd was born in Melbourne in 1969 to Robert Kidd (Melbourne, 1940–2004), a butcher, and Barbara Kidd (née Wilson, in Melbourne, 1942-2022).
-She undertook her upper-secondary education at Ivanhoe Girls' Grammar School 1983-1986, where, using her father's Pentax ME II Super, her interest in photography began.
-Moving up to a Canon F1 at RMIT University she undertook a Bachelor of Arts 1987-1989.
+Bronwyn Kidd was born in Melbourne in 1969 to Robert Kidd, a butcher, and Barbara Kidd (née Wilson).
+She undertook her upper-secondary education at Ivanhoe Girls' Grammar School 1983–1986, where, using her father's Pentax ME II Super, her interest in photography began.
+Moving up to a Canon F1 at RMIT University she undertook a Bachelor of Arts 1987–1989.
 There, lecturer Alex Syndikas introduced her to the work of Sarah Moon and she discovered Cecil Beaton, Norman Parkinson and Athol Shmith, all of whose works were an influence on her.

 Career

+Fashion

 Eager to begin a career, Kidd left art school early, and she took work as an assistant to local fashion photographers.
 She soon moved to the United Kingdom, in 1992, where she worked with fellow Australian Polly Borland and fashion photographer Clive Arrowsmith.
 At barely 23 years of age she was taken on by the Queen's couturier Sir Hardy Amies to shoot exclusively for his Savile Row seasonal collections and advertising.
 For these, she started to use a medium-format Rollei and hired famed British model Paula Hamilton.
 Kidd has expressed her angle on fashion as an admiration of beauty rather than mere 'sexiness'.
+The magazines in which her fashion photography was published include Harper's Bazaar, Queen, Tatler, Marie Claire UK, Sainsbury's Magazine, Day Four, Wedding and Home Magazine, The London Magazine, and The Saturday Times.

+Portraitist

 Since 1988 a number of her portraits of fashion designers, including Bella Freud, Bruce Oldfield (OBE), Caroline Charles and shoe designer Jimmy Choo have been on exhibition at, and are held in, the National Portrait Gallery, London.
+Her portrait of John Cleese appeared on the cover of the BBC publication The Human Face.
 Of portraiture, Kidd has said;

 "I have had wondrous conversations with people that I may never have met in my lifetime, let alone had dialogue with if I did not have a camera in my hand.
 The camera serves in many ways as a rite of passage, a privilege, an invitation."